top of page

 Stretching and Strengthening

 Implementing a routine that focuses on flexibility and strength is essential.
 Exercises targeting the quadriceps, hamstrings, hip flexors, and gluteal muscles can be beneficial.
-Including dynamic stretching before runs and static stretching afterward supports healthy joint function.
+Including dynamic stretching before runs and static stretching afterwards supports healthy joint function.

 Bipedal Biomechanics